 Bees are the primary pollinators of Eastern Redbud trees.
 This includes honeybees, bumblebees, mason bees, and numerous other species.

-The Eastern Redbud also hosts Henry’s Elfin butterflies and the Redbud Leaf-Folder Moth, Grape Leaf-Folder Moth, and Grape Leaf Skeletonizer Moth.
+The Eastern Redbud also hosts Henry’s Elfin butterflies and the Redbud Leaf-Folder Moth, Grape Leaf-Folder Moth, Grape Leaf Skeletonizer Moth, and the Morning-glory Prominent moth.

 There are many insects that we could consider ‘pests’ such as leaf-miner.
 But, the fact is, the Redbud feeds our ecosystem, so even though the following insects may make our tree look a bit more unsightly, they are all part of the food chain.
 None the less, damage from insects is generally not severe.
 But, we must mention the damaging insects within this section.